Huangtubaye233/Huangtubaye233.github.io/index.md

 ## About Me

 Hi there!
-I am Kefan Yu, a final-year undergraduate at Northwestern University.
+I am Kefan Yu, a final-year undergraduate majoring in Computer Science at Northwestern University.
 I am broadly interested in Natural Language Processing.
+This summer, I am fortunate to work as a remote research assistant at [TTIC](https://www.ttic.edu/), supervised by Prof. [Zhewei Sun](https://zhewei-sun.github.io/).

 <img class="profile-picture" src="KefanYu.JPG">